lambdagrid/automated-qa-test/README.md

-## Todo API
+# Test service for Automated QA

-_A simple Todo API to demonstrate hosted end-to-end testing._
+A small, simple API service for a todo list.
+This service has two purposes for the QA assistant, [Automated QA](https://github.com/lambdagrid/automated-qa).
+The first is to test it end-to-end, in a blackbox fashion, from the end user's perspective.
+The second is to be the primary example and tutorial on how to use Automated QA.

-### Description
+# How this service works

 This API server exposes a service that allows any client create an API key and start managing a list of todo items.

 And API key can be created using the `/api-keys` endpoint and all subsequent requests will require it to perform any operation on your list of todos.

 The todos are persisted in a database for retrieval at a later point, but, will all be erased when the API key associated with them is deleted.

 **Endpoints**